iulianraduat/taskfile-launcher/README.md

 If both are used then all globs will be used.

+## Used terminal

+The task will be started with the default terminal.
+This is defined in the Visual Studio Code setting "Terminal > Integrated > Default Profile: <your OS>".
+Take care that this setting will be ignored if there is defined any shell via the setting "terminal.integrated.shell.<your OS>" or any shell arguments via "terminal.integrated.shellArgs.<your OS>".

 ### Screenshot

 Bellow you can see an example of found tasks as are they displayed by this extension: